alihasanhashmi/DataScienceProject/README.md

 # DataScienceProject
 This projects purpose is to create a prediction model for the world happiness score

-adjust the path of the dataset when reading before running the code
+in the code, change the path of the dataset depending on the path you have